Cajun Culture in Lafayette Parish

 Captain Tucker’s Water Tours

 Captain Tucker said, “Welcome to my living room” as we motored over the basin.
 He navigated between large cypress trees growing all over in the water.
-He explained that Cypress lumber is resistant to water and termites so was in high demand for building.
+Then he explained that Cypress lumber is resistant to water and termites so was in high demand for building.

 He pointed out another tree.
 “This is the black willow, the willow is known for its medicinal value.
 It was originally what aspirin was derived from,” he said.
 “We still have some local people who make tea out of it.
 They use it for arthritis and things of that nature.”